 4. Jack O’Lantern Stuffed Peppers

 Most of us have made some version of stuffed peppers before.
-You can easily make them into a fun and healthy Halloween meal!
+You can easily make them into a fun and healthy spooktacular meal!

-Buy 8-10 bright orange peppers.
-Slice off the top and remove the seeds, and cut smiling (or scary) Jack o’ lantern face into the sides.
+Use 8-10 bright orange peppers.
+Slice off the top, remove the seeds, and cut a smiling (or scary) Jack o’ lantern face into the sides.
 Stuff with Philly cheesesteak toppings (our favorite) or a more traditional filling, bake, and enjoy!

-Or, make it an appetizer.
+Or, make it a Halloween appetizer.
 Prepare an orange bell pepper the same way, but leave it raw and fill with radish cream cheese dip and cut veggies.

 5. Watermelon Monster Head

 You’ve seen watermelon fruit baskets… how about a watermelon monster head?
+It’s a lot healthier than candy apples and way tastier than candy corn (sorry if you like candy corn!).
 Cut a watermelon in half, scoop out the shell, and cut a jagged mouth.
-Turn upside down on top of a fruit salad plate and add some eyes to your watermelon “head.”
-It looks like this monster has lost his lunch, which kids will love and gobble up!
+Turn upside down on top of a fruit salad plate and add some fruit slice eyes to your watermelon “head.”
+It looks like this spooky Halloween monster has lost his lunch, which kids will love and gobble up!

 6. Meatloaf Mummies

-We make meatloaf cupcakes on a regular basis (like mini-meatloaves with whipped sweet potato “frosting”).
-For Halloween we dress these up for the occasion by using white mashed potatoes piped on top with a flat icing tip.
+We make meatloaf cupcakes regularly (like mini-meatloaves with whipped sweet potato “frosting”).
+For Halloween, we dress these up for the occasion by using white mashed potatoes piped on top with a flat icing tip.
 Add two green peas for eyes and you have a meal that looks just like a mini mummy, all wrapped up in bandages!

 7. Witches’ Brew Smoothie